How to Substitute Ground Flax Seed for Egg

 What is Flax?

-Flax is an ancient seed, like chia, known for being high in Omegas.
-According to Julie Morris, author of Superfood Kitchen, flax is also a great source of protein and is “exceptionally high in fiber.”
-Flax also contains a high level of “mucilage” which Morris explains helps flax to absorb moisture easily when ground.
-This makes is a great thickener for sauces – and a great egg substitute!
+Flax also contains a high level of “mucilage,” which helps it absorb moisture easily when ground.
+This makes it a great thickener for sauces – and a great egg substitute!

-Flax can be purchased either as whole flax seeds (which you can easily grind a bit at a time in a coffee grinder dedicated to seeds and herbs), or as already ground flax powder (also called ground flax, flaxseed powder, flaxseed meal, or milled flax).
+Flax can be purchased either as whole flax seeds (which you can easily grind a bit at a time in a coffee grinder dedicated to seeds and herbs) or as already ground flax powder (also called ground flax, flaxseed powder, flaxseed meal, or milled flax).

 How to Make a Flax Egg